killerdroid99/igit_hackathon/readme.md

 # Student Blogging Website

-Welcome to our Student Blogging Website!
+Welcome to our Student Blogging Website Discurde!
 This platform allows students to share their thoughts, experiences, and knowledge through blog posts.
 We utilize GraphQL for efficient data querying, email and password authentication for secure user access, Express.js for server-side handling, Next.js for seamless rendering, and Tailwind CSS for stylish and responsive UI designs.

 ## Features